aclark4life/parse2plone/README.txt

 Introduction
 ============

-'Parse to Plone' is my lxml/soup parser.
+'Parse to Plone' is my lxml/soup parser to get content from static HTML files into Plone.

 Install
 -------